The hidden bright side of the automotive inventory shortage

 Well, not quite.
 Many dealers will certainly return to the previous status quo that had them frantically working every lead in the hope that, maybe, one of them might become a sale.
 Emails, phone calls, follow-ups… it’s a cycle to which many dealers are doomed to return.
 But you don’t have to.

 One thing that the pandemic proved was the effectiveness of a good digital retailing platform.
 With the right online tools, many dealers found, even before supply shortages, that they could sell cars faster and to a wider audience than ever before.
+See how a MotoCommerce user sold cars to people hours away, long before the pandemic!

 When inventory returns to the automotive industry, customers won’t feel the same pressure to buy the first available vehicle they find.
 Instead, your shoppers will gravitate towards the dealership that offers the right vehicle and the right shopping experience.